Greece: 2 private clinics appropriated to treat COVID-19

-THESSALONIKI, Greece (AP) — Greek authorities are taking over two private health clinics and their staff in northern city of Thessaloniki as the region’s public hospitals struggle to cope with a surge in coronavirus cases, the country's Health Ministry said Friday.
+THESSALONIKI, Greece (AP) — Greek authorities are taking over two private health clinics in the northern city of Thessaloniki as the region’s public hospitals struggle to cope with a surge in coronavirus cases, the country's Health Ministry said Friday.

-The ministry said it had requested beds in private hospitals be made available to the public health system for the treatment of COVID-19 patients, but that “despite the effort, the finding of a mutually acceptable solution was not possible.”
+The ministry said its request for private hospital beds to be made available voluntarily for the treatment of COVID-19 patients in northern Greece, where the outbreak is the most severe, had been rejected.

-The ministry said that as of Friday it was forcibly appropriating the two clinics and their staff in Greece's second-biggest city, which is at the the heart of the recent resurgence of the virus in Greece.
+“Despite the effort, the finding of a mutually acceptable solution was not possible,” the ministry said.
+It added it was forcibly appropriating the two clinics and their staff as of Friday.

-The head of Greece's union of private clinic owners, Grigoris Sarafianos, said a request from health authorities had been submitted Thursday for 200 private beds to be made available to the state for coronavirus patients by 9 p.m. the same day.
+The head of Greece's union of private clinic owners, Grigoris Sarafianos, said health authorities requested on Thursday that 200 private beds be made available to the state for coronavirus patients by 9 p.m. the same day.

 Sarafianos, who owns one of the two appropriated clinics, said an agreement reached with health authorities in March and renewed in September was for private clinics to provide beds for non-coronavirus patients.

-“We don't want to become centers of transmission,” said Sarafianos, who added that doctors and nurses would need special training in how to deal with COVID-19 patients.
+“We don't want to become centers of transmission,” said Sarafianos, who added that doctors and nurses would need special training to deal with COVID-19 patients.

-He said he had not yet received the appropriation order officially, but that the transfer of patients from the clinics to other private facilities had begun.

 Sarafianos also voiced concern that once the appropriation ends, prospective patients would avoid the two clinics for fear of catching the coronavirus.